watersofoblivion/pucc/README.md

 While this is fully automated, it is *not* speedy.

 All of the hardware tests use [Verilator](https://www.veripool.org/verilator/), which is a software simulator for hardware.
-It compiles Verilog to a heavily optimized C++ simulator and is compiled with a high optimizer setting.
-Compilation is slow and memory intesive.
+It compiles a top-level SystemVerilog `module` to a heavily optimized C++ simulator and is compiled with a high optimizer setting.
+Compilation is slow and memory intensive.
+And because each test suite is a separate top-level SystemVerilog `module`, there's a *lot* of compilation to do.

 Execution is also slow.
 When going full throttle and using all available CPU cores, it emulates what is a 100MHz clock on hardware at about 25kHz, which is about 0.025% (or 1/4,000-th) of real-time.
-And most of the tests are *not* going anywhere close to full throttle.
+And most of the tests are not going *anywhere close* to full throttle.

-Despite all of this, Verilator is still the fastest simulator out there.
+Despite all of this, Verilator is still the fastest simulator out there which is why I'm using it.

 Sources
 ===